lastemp/solana_defi_projects/README.md

 # solana_defi_projects

-This consists of defi projects that are built for educational purposes.
+This consists of defi projects that are a representation of real-world projects.

 Below are some of the projects: